Krishiv-Thakuria/Next-Voters/README.md

 - NextJS LTS (14+)
 - npm or pnpm package manager
 - get all creditionals specified in .env.example file
+- For the OpenAI key, there is a method of getting them for free for developement purposes.
+Follow the guide below:

+### Get FREE OpenAI Key
+OpenAI itself does not offer a free tier for thier services, making it harder for developers to access the service, so we will use a reverse proxy which is an external API that offers the exact services as the OpenAI API.
+It is called **Pawan.krd** and you have to follow these exact steps to attain it:

+- ADD STEPS!!!

 # Happy hacking 🚀